 Marshall B. Ketchum University expects regular attendance at all lecture, laboratory and clinic sessions to which the student is assigned.
-Each program determines the specific attendance policy and procedures (see program handbook).
+Each program determines the specific attendance policy and procedures (see Program Student Handbook).
 The record of attendance is the responsibility of each individual instructor.
-Permission to be absent must be obtained from the dean/director of the program or the program designee.
+Permission to be absent must be obtained from the dean/director of the program or the Program designee.
 Instructors are not obligated to provide special consideration in the case of unexcused absences.
 Repeated unexcused absences may result in a student being placed on professional probation.
+In addition, students wishing to participate in off-campus meetings during the academic year must receive academic approval from the dean/director and may not be on academic probation.

 The academic credits at MBKU are described in terms of quarter credit hours.
-One credit hour represents one hour per week in the classroom during a 10-week quarter, two hours per week devoted to laboratory, or three hours per week of clinical work.
-Full time is defined as 12 credit hours per quarter for students enrolled for three quarters per academic year and 9 credit hours per quarter for students enrolled for four quarters per year.
+One credit hour represents one hour per week in the classroom during a 10-week quarter, two hours per week devoted to laboratory, or four hours per week of clinical work or equivalent contact hours.

 Examinations are held in each course and are required of all students taking the course.
 All students must take all examinations, including final examinations, at the assigned time, unless prior arrangements have been approved by the instructor of record.
-Each program determines the procedures for reporting if a student must miss an exam because of an emergency (see program handbook).
-All missed exams must be made up as specified by the program.
+Each program determines the procedures for reporting if a student must miss an exam because of an emergency (see Program Student Handbook).
+All missed exams must be made up as specified by the Program.
 Course grades are assigned by the instructor of record.